 If you see output something like above, congratulations!
 Go language is ready to use.
 You can start coding your go programs.

-Create A Simple 'hello world' program using Go
+2.4.
+Create a Simple 'hello world' Program using Go

-We know now how to install and configure Go language.
-Let us go ahead and create a simple 'hello world' program.
+We know now how to install, configure and update Go language.
+Let us go ahead and create a simple 'hello world

 Create a separate directory to store the source code of your program.
-The following command creates a directory to store the 'hello world' program source code.
+The following command creates a directory to store the 'hello world

 $ mkdir $HOME/go_projects/src